MLB Rumors: Why Bryce Harper Isn’t Signing With The Yankees, Red Sox Or Cubs

 First of all, most teams in baseball are reluctant to pay baseball’s luxury tax, which penalizes teams if they spent over a certain threshold in free agency.
 And several of the teams in large markets are at or near that threshold, and therefore less likely to add an expensive new player like Harper.

-The teams also have additional reasons.
+Certain teams also have additional reasons.

 A story by SNY last October stated that the Yankees weren’t likely to pursue Harper, in part because they’re all set in the outfield.
-The team has Giancarlo Stanton signed for many more years, just signed Aaron Hicks to a seven-year deal, and also have superstar Aaron Judge at an outfield position.
+The team has Giancarlo Stanton signed for many more years, they just signed Aaron Hicks to a seven-year deal, and also have superstar Aaron Judge at an outfield position.

 The Boston Red Sox, who won the World Series last fall, are the only team in the game that was over the luxury tax threshold last year.
-Boston is also loaded in the outfield, and have never been seriously mentioned as a Harper suitor.
+Boston is also loaded in the outfield and has never been seriously mentioned as a Harper suitor.

-The New York Mets spent a lot of money this offseason, but they also were never mentioned as Harper fit.
-A CBS New York story last month quoted new Mets general manager Brodie Van Wagenen as saying of Harper that “anything is possible, but we have to be realistic about the way the team is built right now.”
+The New York Mets spent a lot of money this offseason, but they also were never mentioned as a potential fit for Harper.
+A CBS New York story last month quoted new Mets general manager Brodie Van Wagenen as saying that “anything is possible, but we have to be realistic about the way the team is built right now” when it comes to Harper.

 It appears the Yankees agreed with this assessment https://t.co/vkceIsRjKc